 A biological species transmits a genetic history, but one whose expression is not independent of its environment.
 Similarly, a language carries historical influences, changing with successive invasions.
 Different regions of modern Italy haven’t shared the same pattern of occupiers, and not surprisingly the country is rich in dialects.
 When Neapolitains say munno instead of mundo (their word for world) the nn substitution of nd might reflect an Oscan influence, an Indo European language gone extinct.

 As countries adopt official languages and mass media reaches formerly isolated areas, a homogenizing force threatens dialects and entire languages.
-This is further accentuated as English, the language of American Imperialism and of the former British Empire, continues to spread worldwide.
+This is further accentuated as English, the language of ubiquitous American culture and of the former British Empire, continues to spread worldwide.
 In the Philippines, where 34% of the population speak Visayan languages, the official languages are English and Filipino.
 Yet the majority of business transactions take place in English.

 Worldwide, 75% of articles in social science and 90% in natural science are published in English.
 There’s a great unifying advantage to having a common language, but it would be a shame if the mechanism is left unchecked.
 If no effort is made to protect the beauty of the particular, both species and languages will be bulldozed.
 Let’s coin a word that is more than just the Norwegian’s kukelure (to just sit and think about things while doing nothing), one that prompts us to unify thought and action.

 See Positive Lexicography Project, an online glossary of untranslatable words.